- This post outlines APIs and concepts from the Privacy Sandbox proposals.

 The current state of privacy on the web

-When you visit a website you may not be aware of the third parties involved and what they're doing with your data.
+However, when you visit a website you may not be aware of the third parties involved and what they're doing with your data.
 Even publishers and web developers may not understand the entire third-party supply chain.

 This is a dilemma for the web.
 How can legitimate third-party use cases be supported without enabling users to be tracked across sites?